rcromo/stat133-hws-fall17/hw02/README.md

-# HW01 - Summarizing Variables
+# HW02 - Data Frame Basics

 The purpose of this HW is to summarize variables (quantatitative and categorical) graphically and numerically.